nayanamangalpalli/calculator-behavior/addition.md

 Given - A calculator is turned on and working properly

-When - I will enter a large number, +, second large numberand =
+When - I will enter a large number, +, second large number and =

-Then - Displays result from begining and using left,right arrow we can scroll result.
+Then - Displays result from beginning and using left,right arrow we can scroll result.

 ## Scenario: 6+* is provided as input